Canonical-AI-Inc/canonical/demo/README.md

 ```

-Click 'Stop' on Replit, then click 'Run' to start a new conversation.
+Type `Ctrl + C` to end the conversation.
+Then, type `python demo.py` to start a new conversation.

 ```
 Assistant: Hello, Dr. Smith's dental office.
 This is Tim.
 How can I help you today?